virsuryaircas/localhostrun-ingress/README.md

-# localhost.run as Kubernetes Ingress Integration
+# Ingress for Localhost in K8s - No Public IP

 A Kubernetes manager that provides ingress-like functionality using localhost.run tunneling service.
 While not a traditional ingress controller, it acts as an ingress by automatically creating SSH reverse tunnels to expose your Kubernetes services to the internet through localhost.run.